rocketmlhq/rmldnn/tutorials/seismic_facies_classification/README.rst

  - By setting the stride amount to 17 in the `z`-direction, along which the block size is 256, we achieve an overlap of 93% in that direction.
- - We set `discard_remainders` to false, so that leftover volumes are discarded.
+ - We set `discard_remainders` to true, so that leftover volumes are discarded.
 By default, they would be padded and used for training, which we found to hurt accuracy in this particular case.

 The model